Hair hang

+Many people underestimate the tensile strength of hair.
+A single strand can potentially carry a weight of up to 100 g.

 Hair hanging acts are prominently featured in the Cirque du Soleil touring productions Volta and Bazzar.
-In 2020, American violinist Lindsey Stirling hung from her hair while playing her signature piece Crystalize as part of her Home for the Holidays virtual concert.
+In 2020, American violinist Lindsey Stirling hung from her hair while playing her signature piece "Crystalize" as part of her Home for the Holidays virtual concert.